namrrac/PracticeProject/README.md

 ## This is where quotes are going to start

+1. “Be yourself; everyone else is already taken.” ― Oscar Wilde
-"Assassumption is the mother of all fuck-ups." - Steven Seagal
+2. "Assumption is the mother of all fuck-ups." - Steven Seagal
+3.